 CE12-2.3: in-loop reshaping with in-loop cross-component refinement

 Out-of-loop post cross-component refinement for both luma and chroma component was proposed for HDR video in JVET-J0022 and JVET-K0298 to compensate for the distortion resulting from the compression that may impact the inverse mapping process.
-In JVET-K0468[7], similar technology is evaluated for chroma components when applied in-loop and CE12-3 was designed to test this method separately without luma mapping.
+In JVET-K0468[7], similar technology is evaluated for chroma components when applied in-loop and CE12-3 was designed to test this method separately with and without luma mapping.
 It is straightforward to combine this in-loop chroma refinement with in-loop reshaping to understand better the difference between the in-loop reshaping architecture and the out-of-loop architecture consisting of different modules.
 The software of CE12-3 was merged into CE12-2 to perform CE12-2.3 test.

 Simulation Results